glemiere/driftlock/assets/formatters/execute-step.md

   - `filesTouched` (all files inspected or modified)
   - `filesWritten` (files actually written/patched)
  - You may NOT inspect or read unrelated files in the repository; only consider content provided in the prompt or files explicitly referenced for this step.
-- Do **not** run build, test, or lint commands; those are handled by the orchestrator’s quality gate.
-Only implement code/patches.
+- Avoid running full build/lint/test cycles as a substitute for the orchestrator’s quality gate.
+Targeted tests are allowed when explicitly required by the step or to validate a regression fix.

 ===========================================================